Africa will reach 2026 World Cup final - Motsepe

 Motsepe was full of praise for Faouzi Lekjaa, the head of Morocco's football federation, and King Mohamed VI, saying the duo's role in significantly investing into the country's football should inspire Africa.

-Yet as he freely admitted, very few of Africa's countries invest anywhere near the same amount.
+Yet as he freely admitted, very few of the continent's other countries invest anywhere near the same amount.

 "The quality, growth and success of football in any one of the 54 countries is not what it should be," he said.
 "There are a number of countries in Africa, but sadly not many really invest."

-As he has since taking charge in March 2021, Motsepe - Africa's ninth-richest man according to Forbes magazine, with a fortune just under $3 billion - stressed the importance of the private sector investing in football, and Caf's continuing investment in youth and schools football.
+As he has since taking charge in March 2021, Motsepe - Africa's ninth-richest man according to Forbes magazine, with a fortune of just under $3 billion - stressed the importance of the private sector investing in football, and Caf's continuing investment in youth and schools football.

 "Johan Cruyff told me to invest in youth football," he said, before hinting at a possibly-short reign as Caf boss.